LBHackney-IT/lbh-core/README.md

 ### JWT
 #### Token Factory
 The `TokenFactory` implementation of the `ITokenFactory` interface is designed to easily retrieve a JWT token sent in the headers of an Http request.
-The `ITokenFactory` interface is made available by using the `ServiceDI.AddSnsGateway()` extension method during your application start-up.
+The `ITokenFactory` interface is made available by using the `AddSnsGateway()` extension method during your application start-up.

 ### Logging